CHRISTINA REXRODE and MARK JEWELL AP Business Writers

 Not necessarily.
 Stocks have been rising more or less steadily since mid-November, a sign investors already believed lawmakers would compromise.
 The Standard & Poor's 500 index has climbed more than 5 percent since Nov.
 15.

-that a successful compromise is factored into stock prices already.
+That signals that a successful compromise is factored into stock prices already.
 Much more important to the market's performance in 2013 is the economy.

 Some investors, like Phillips, are pessimistic, pointing to an unemployment rate that is still much too high and personal income growth outpaced by inflation.

 "You really have to stretch to find a positive trend," he says.

 Tim Biggam, market strategist at the brokerage TradingBlock in Chicago, says other world economic problems that have faded from the headlines, like the European debt crisis, could roar back.

 "It's kind of a false sense of security," he says, "to have the `fiscal cliff' put everything to the back burner."

 Concerns about the U.S. government budget won't be wrapped up by a "cliff" compromise, either.